mlang/img2brl/README.md

 ## Running your own git-based fork

+To allow for automatic building of the CGI program upon git push, you need two git repositories on your webserver.
+A bare repository which will also contain the CGI program later on, and a working tree which will be used to build the program.
-To provide the source code repository at the same location as the CGI program, you can create a bare git repository at the location which is served by your web server.
-If you then check out this bare repository at some other location, you can build and install the CGI program and related files into the git bare repository.
-If you configure the location of your work tree via git config img2brl.src in the bare repository, you can use a post-update hook to automatically build and install changes to your repository upon push.
+If you configure the location of your working tree via git config img2brl.src in the bare repository, a post-update hook will automatically build and install changes to your repository upon push.

 [img2brl@delysid](img2brl.delysid.org/) is approximately configured like this: